 That’s because you are covered by my “immutable brain” money-back guarantee.
 You risk absolutely nothing when you sign up today and finally give the health of your brain the priority it deserves.
-You have my word that your future brain will regard your decision today to safeguard it against the threat of dementia (or worse) as the wisest thing you ever did on its behalf.
+You have my word that your future brain will regard your decision today to safeguard it against the threat of cognitive decline (or worse) as the wisest thing you ever did on its behalf.

 And don’t forget, you’re not just investing in the health of your brain.
 I’m also committed to helping you immunize the rest of your body to the ravages of age.
 After all, what use is a healthy well-functioning brain if it is connected to a body that will not last?